neonious/lowsync/doc/commands/commands/status.rst

 Description
 ==================

-Displays the execution status of the program on the device.
+Displays the status of the device.

 Output
 ==================